Installing on macOS

 Copy to Applications

-Open the DMG and drag OBS Plugin Installer into your Applications folder.
+Open the DMG and drag Plugin Installer for OBS into your Applications folder.

 Handle Gatekeeper